sosercodes/go-kubernetes/README.md

   type: NodePort
 ```

 We need a _type: NodePort_ to expose our Service to the outside of the cluster.
 Notice that the NodePort has to be greater than `30000`.
+Notice we can remove the `NodePort` after we have tested the configuration and replace it with `type: ClusterIP`.

 ## Creating an Ingress